sgmoore/libby-calibre-plugin/README.md

 ![Loans](images/loans.png)

 Launch the OverDrive Libby plugin, and click on the "Loans" tab.

-Select the loans you wish to download, then click on the "Download" button.
+~~Select the loans you wish to download, then click on the "Download" button.~~

-Each selected loan will then be downloaded in its own calibre job.
-When the job completes, the loan book file should be in your library.
+~~Each selected loan will then be downloaded in its own calibre job.
+When the job completes, the loan book file should be in your library.~~

-Only downloadable loans will be listed.
-If the loan does not have a downloadable format, or has previously been sent to your Kindle, it will not be shown unless "Include titles without downloadable formats" is enabled in setup.
+~~Only downloadable loans will be listed.
+If the loan does not have a downloadable format, or has previously been sent to your Kindle, it will not be shown unless "Include titles without downloadable formats" is enabled in setup.~~

+Automatic downloads are no longer supported.
+You can open the loan directly in the libbyapp.com website and you can currently download ebooks for use with Adobe Digital Editions from there.

 Select a row, right-click and select the appropriate action to:
 - Return a loan